 More info for your Amalfi Coast trip

 - Where to stay in Salerno?
-I recommend reading TripAdvisor reviews here, then booking your room here.
+I recommend reading reviews and booking your room here.
 If you’re not staying at Salerno Antica, that is.

 - Don’t forget to pick up an Italy guidebook for your trip.